apache/nifi-minifi-cpp/examples/README.md

 Using the [consumejournald_config.yml](consumejournald_config.yml) flow configuration MiNiFi reads systemd-journald journal messages and logs them on `info` level.

 The flow: ConsumeJournald &#10132; LogAttribute

-### Reading System Performance Data

-Using the [pdh_config.yml](pdh_config.yml) flow configuration MiNiFi reads CPU and Disk performance data through Windows' Performance Data Helper (PDH) component and puts the data to the `C:\temp\` directory in a compact JSON format.

-The flow: PerformanceDataMonitor &#10132; PutFile

 ## HTTP Operations